 On a case by case basis, FNC staff are able to connect students with external services such as off-campus housing, funding sources, employment opportunities and cultural activities.

 Overcoming Systemic Barriers

-Assisting Aboriginal students in overcoming systemic barriers that they may face during their time in post-secondary education is a overarching service that all FNC staff work to provide.
+FNC staff have an understanding of the systemic barriers Aboriginal students may face during their time in post-secondary education.
+Assisting students in overcoming these barriers is an overarching service that all FNC staff work to provide.
 Providing customized tours, organizing the UNBC Aboriginal Orientation, and developing an Aboriginal Student Handbook are examples of large, service-based projects that FNC staff coordinate and deliver.